 This film absolutely blew me away!
-Not only is it an incredibly accurate depiction of Asperger’s, is also based on a true story.
-Through the art of claymation, we follow the pen pal relationship between a girl living in Australia and an older Jewish man from New York.
+Not only is it an incredibly accurate depiction of Asperger’s, but is also based on a true story.
+Through the art of claymation, we follow the pen-pal relationship between a girl living in Australia and an older Jewish man from New York.
 This film is the best educations one can get regarding living on the spectrum.
 Warning: this film is not appropriate for kids and does have a rather dark side.
 Please be sure to watch through to the end!

 2. Ben X

 Another film based on a true story, Ben X explores the tragic teenage life of an Aspie who is horrifically bullied, lonely, and misunderstood.
 We explore his process of being diagnosed later in life as a teenager as well as how he copes with daily life.
 I have never seen the film more accurately depict the sensory issues of an Aspie as well as the horrific bullying many Aspie kids suffer.
 This is another film which is not appropriate for children and is difficult to watch.
 Keep in mind the film is in Dutch with subtitles, but it is easy to watch.
 Here is a video review of the film.

 And finally, my favorite film depicting aspects of Asperger’s is in the 2016 release of The Accountant.

 Ben Affleck has completely won me over in his superb performance by portraying one version of a rigid Aspie who requires unchanging routines.
 The movie is exceptionally violent and depicts a father with Aspie traits who refuses help for his children.
 As a result, the family is destroyed, but all is not lost.
 The Accountant finally provides an Aspie trade as a true superhero.

 Pay special attention to the last minute of the film with one of the most shocking endings I have ever seen in a movie.